New California Republic: Appearances

-The New California Republic was first mentioned in an ending to the original Fallout.
-With the Khan raider tribe wiped out and the Master's army destroyed by the Vault Dweller, Tandi and Aradesh of Shady Sands use the breathing room to establish trade with other towns and eventually form the New California Republic in 2189.
+The New California Republic was first mentioned in an ending to the original Fallout.|President Tandi (2196–2248) With the Khans raider tribe wiped out and the Master's army destroyed by the Vault Dweller, Tandi and Aradesh of Shady Sands use the breathing room to establish trade with other towns and eventually form the New California Republic in 2189.

 The NCR then appeared as a major faction in Fallout 2.
-Lead by President Tandi, the NCR has become a powerful force in Southern California, allied with the Brotherhood of Steel, and is expanding into the lawless Northern California wastes in 2241, eighty years after the events of Fallout.
-Seeking to annex the technologically advanced Vault City and the rich gold mining town of Redding, the NCR strikes a deal with the Bishop crime family of New Reno to bully Vault City into joining the NCR by covertly stealing technology and sending mercenaries to attack Vault City, with the goal being to force Vault City into desperation and accept NCR governance.
+Led by President Tandi, the NCR has become a powerful force in southern California, allied with the Brotherhood of Steel, and is expanding into the lawless northern Californian wastes in 2241, roughly eighty years after the events of Fallout.
+Seeking to annex the technologically advanced Vault City and the gold mining town of Redding, the NCR collaborates with the Bishop crime family of New Reno to bully Vault City into joining the NCR by covertly stealing technology and sending mercenaries to attack the city, with the goal being to force Vault City into desperation and accept NCR governance.
 Redding is lusted after by the NCR, Vault City, and New Reno for its gold mining, all the while engulfed in a cold war between the various resident mining companies and local medic Doc Johnson, who each want to choose which faction Redding will join, with Marge LeBarge of Kokoweef Mine voting to join the NCR.
-Elsewhere, the New California Rangers, an unofficial branch of the NCR with limited government support, is on a crusade to destroy slavery in Northern California, particularly opposed to the Slaver's Guild.
-The Chosen One, the main protagonist and grandchild of the Vault Dweller, can either aid the NCR's expansion northward or hamper it, fighting the NCR's enemies in the region or destabilizing the NCR's efforts.
-Though the player can achieve multiple different endings, the NCR canonically annexes the vast majority of Northern California, and the New California Rangers reorganize into the New California Republic Rangers, an elite branch of the army.
-As the xenophobic and genocidal Enclave collapses in the region after being crippled by the Chosen One, the NCR attacks and overruns its mainland base at Camp Navarro in 2246, working together with the Brotherhood of Steel to destroy survivors of the attack.
-Its most prominent appearance was in Fallout: New Vegas, where the NCR featured as a major element to the game's plot.
+Elsewhere, the New California Rangers, an unofficial branch of NCR law enforcement with limited government support, is on a crusade to destroy slavery in northern California, particularly opposed to the Slaver's Guild.

+The Chosen One, the main protagonist of Fallout 2 and grandchild of the Vault Dweller, can either aid the NCR's expansion northward or hamper it, fighting the NCR's enemies in the region or destabilizing the NCR's efforts.
+Though the player can achieve multiple different endings, the NCR canonically annexes the vast majority of northern California, and the New California Rangers reorganize into the New California Republic Rangers, an elite branch of the army.
+As the Enclave, the genocidal remnants of a post-War American government deep state, collapses in the region after being destroyed in a personal conflict with the Chosen One, the NCR attacks and overruns its mainland base at Camp Navarro in 2246, engaging in manhunts together with the Brotherhood of Steel to destroy survivors of the attack.

+Its most prominent appearance is in Fallout: New Vegas, where the NCR is featured as a major element to the game's plot.
 The faction engages in war against its former ally the Brotherhood of Steel, and actively fights against Caesar's Legion for control over the Hoover Dam, which the NCR uses to provide themselves and civilians with power and water.
 The NCR also fights over post-war Las Vegas and the Mojave Desert region.
 Additionally, the cover art for the game depicts an NCR Ranger.
-The NCR is additionally referenced in Fallout 4.